 Lifting the chest with a force unknown to me, so heavy uncertain I can remove it from the ground.

 The sand buckles under the weight of the chest showing it is all but fragile.

 I click open the latch to reveal a treasure, my surprise holds no bounds.

-Enclosed in the case are rare paintings, jewels, and trinkets.
+Enclosed in the case is money and trinkets.

 Thinking back to my relationship with him, I feel ashamed I must admit.

 Tears form in my eyes and by then I knew.

 I see his eyes in the storm filled skies.

 I see his shadow or is it just mine?

 I feel the breath of him at my back.